State Space Estimation for DPOR-based Model Checkers(Extended Version): Poly-Time Unbiased Estimation Algorithms

 \subsection{Pitt Estimation}

-The above mentioned disadvantage of \textbf{Algorithm K} on DAGs can be rectified: Pitt \cite{pitt} showed that \textbf{Algorithm K} can be adapted to estimate the number of sinks in a DAG.
-The key idea is to correct for overcounting by dividing the multiplicative weight at each step by the number of incoming edges to the current node.
+The above disadvantage of \textbf{Algorithm K} on DAGs can be rectified: Pitt \cite{pitt} showed that \textbf{Algorithm K} can be adapted to estimate the number of sinks in a DAG.
+The key idea is to correct for overcounting at each step, by dividing the multiplicative weight with the number of incoming edges to the current node.

 \begin{verse} \textbf{Algorithm P} \cite{pitt}.
 Given a DAG $T$, run the following randomized procedure.
 Starting at the root, for each node $n_i$ with $d_i$ children and $e_i$ incoming edges, pick a child uniformly at random and move there, until reaching a node $n_k$ with no outgoing edges.
 Stop and output $\frac{d_1}{e_1} \ldots \frac{d_k}{e_k}$.
 In the algorithm, we assume $e_1 = 1$ for the root and $d_k = 1$ for the leaf. \end{verse}